A family-focused long-term care residence

 Aaron made it through without a scratch but sustained a severe brain injury from the impact.
 After five months in the coma stimulation program at Bethesda Rehabilitation Hospital he was stable but had not regained full consciousness.
 Aaron spent five more months at Red Wing Healthcare while his home was being modified and supplies acquired.
 Tom and Carol brought him home on Nov.
 11, 2008, just short of the one-year mark of his injury.

 Richard had recently graduated from Gustavus Adolphus College with a BS in psychology, and was engaged.
 Aaron was a senior at Gustavus, majoring in geography, and was starting his application for graduate school.
-A memorial garden with donated flowers is now in place of the tree on 10th and Neal, and the Adopt-a-Highway sign on that stretch of road has “The Insley Boys’ Friends and Family” on it for cleanup.
+A memorial garden with donated flowers is now in place of the tree on 10th Street and Neal Avenue.
 Donations in the boys' names to the University of Wisconsin at River Falls were used to purchase an oak tree, and those for Gustavus were used for plants in the prairie garden and a scholarship fund in the geography department named for Aaron.

 Tom and Carol still maintain a CaringBridge website at: